Fable (2027 video game): Marketing and release

+Forbes reported on a leaked video related to Fable by Playground Games ahead of E3 2019.
+In July 2020, the game was announced at the Xbox Games Showcase, alongside the Xbox Series X/S console reveals, and was touted as a "new beginning" for the series.

-Fable was announced during the Xbox Showcase in 2020, alongside the Xbox Series X/S console reveals.
-The game received its first in-game trailer in June 2023.
-On June 9, 2024, Playground Games announced that the game will launch in 2025 for Xbox Series X/S and Microsoft Windows.
-On February 25, 2025, Head of Xbox Game Studios Craig Duncan announced that the launch of the game was moved to 2026.
+The game received its first in-game trailer at the Xbox Games Showcase on 11 June 2023, featuring actor Richard Ayoade as a giant.
+During the Xbox Showcase on 9 June 2024, Playground Games announced that the game would launch in 2025 for Xbox Series X/S and Windows and actor-comedian Matt King was revealed to be playing Humphry, the former hero of Albion who is forced out of retirement to aid the player character.
+On 25 February 2025, Head of Xbox Game Studios Craig Duncan announced that the launch of the game was moved to 2026.